The Corporate Governance Review: Switzerland

 The board of directors may consist of one or several members.
 If a company has issued different share classes, each share class may elect at least one representative to the board of directors.
 In practice, a board of directors consists of several members.
 The Code recommends that the composition of the board be diverse as regards expertise and gender.
 The revised CO provides for a gender quota for listed companies exceeding certain thresholds.12 In contrast to other jurisdictions, the Swiss approach is rather soft.
 The aim is that each gender shall make up at least 30 per cent of the board of directors and at least 20 per cent of the executive board.
 The gender quota in accordance with the revised CO entered into force on 1 January 2021.
 Companies have five years (i.e., until 1 January 2026) to establish the 30 per cent quota in the board of directors and 10 years (i.e., until 1 January 2031) to establish the 20 per cent quota in the executive board.
 If companies do not achieve the target quotas within the transition period, they must explain in the compensation report the reason for the under-representation and the measures being taken to promote gender diversity in their corporate bodies.

 Further, the Code stresses the importance of having a majority of independent, non-executive members in the board of directors.
 All board members have the same rights and duties.
 To ensure efficiency, the Code recommends that the board of directors shall not be too big.
-Pursuant to the revised CO, the appointment of a secretary by the board of directors is longer be required.13 Pursuant to the CO, the term of office is generally three years unless the articles of incorporation state differently.
+Pursuant to the revised CO, the appointment of a secretary by the board of directors is not required.
+Pursuant to the CO, the term of office is generally three years unless the articles of incorporation state differently.
 However, for listed companies, the OaEC limits the term to one year.
 Re-election is possible.
 The members of the board of directors are elected by the shareholders' meeting.
 In listed companies, the chair must also be elected by the shareholders' meeting.
 In addition, the OaEC requires that the company's articles of incorporation limit the maximum number of activities that a member of the board of directors, the executive board or an advisory board may carry out in other legal entities or other organisations registered in the Commercial Register (or a similar register abroad).

 Any member of the board of directors may request information about all matters concerning the company.
 Any member of the board of directors and the executive board is required to provide information during a board meeting.
 Outside board meetings, members of the board of directors may ask members of the executive board about the general business performance and, upon special request, about individual transactions.
 Inspection of files and records is only possible as far as it is necessary for a member of the board of directors to fulfil his or her duties.